OrienteerBAP/Orienteer-Guidebook/README.md

 **Audience**

 This guide will be interesting to:
-* Business owners and executive managers, who can check what value will  Orinenteer add to their business.
+* business owners and executive managers, who can check what value will  Orinenteer add to their business,
-* Integrators and developers, who can find guidelines for providing solutions to their customers.
+* integrators and developers, who will find guidelines for providing solutions to their customers,
-* Administrators of dedicated business apps developed with Orienteer, who will learn how to manage users and their rights in Orienteer database and to adjust the data model without the need to involve developers.
+* administrators of dedicated business apps developed with Orienteer, who will learn how to manage users and their rights in Orienteer database and to adjust the data model without the need to involve developers.